talent-plan/tinysql/courses/proj2-README-en.md

 }
 ```

-TinySQL does not use tools like Lex to generate a lexical analyzer, but is entirely handmade.
+TinySQL does not use tools like Lex to generate a lexical analyzer, but is entirely made in-house.
 The code corresponding to the lexical analyzer is parser/lexer.go, which implement the interface required by goyacc:

 ```go
 ...